Akselera Tech

 Weekend enterprise overspending$2.97M annuallyGrowthSpree

-The causes are structural: Google's default settings optimize for reach and clicks (which Google charges for), not for conversions (which you need).
+The causes are structural.
+Google's defaults optimize for reach and clicks (which Google charges for), not conversions (which you need).
 Fixing this requires deliberate budget allocation, scheduling, and scaling discipline.

 Budget Tiers: What to Do at Every Spend Level